Affirm Me Program History

 - Increase acceptance and decrease rejection of youth’s unique SOGIE

-- Support youth to increase their overall physical and emotional health and well being
+- Increase overall physical and emotional health and well-being of youth

-- Increase family & caregiver use of LGBTQ+ resources and supports
+- Increase the use of LGBTQ+ resources and supports by families & caregivers

-- Support youth and families remain together safely to build their relationship while addressing the underlying feelings of rejection and moving toward acceptance and affirmation.
+- Support youth and families to remain together safely to build relationships.
+At the same time, address underlying feelings of rejection and move toward acceptance and affirmation.

-- Ensure that any youth in foster care can move toward permanency and decrease their risk of aging out of the foster/ adoptive system
+- Ensure that youth in foster care move toward permanency.
+In addition, decrease the risk of aging out of the child welfare system

 How We Help

-Kinnect provides community referral information to all young people, families and professionals as well as provides training, consultation and implementation support on the Affirm Me model to child serving systems.
+Kinnect provides community referral information to young people, families and professionals.
+Additionally, we provide training, consultation, and implementation support on the Affirm Me model to child-serving organizations.

 For more information, please contact us at firstname.lastname@example.org or call (216) 692-1161.

 The National Quality Improvement Center (QIC) on Tailored Services, Placement Stability, and Permanency for Lesbian, Gay, Bisexual, Transgender, Questioning, and Two-Spirit (LGBTQ2S) Children and Youth in Foster Care has been established in collaboration with the Children’s Bureau (CB), to develop, integrate, and sustain best practices and programs that improve outcomes for children and youth in foster care with diverse sexual orientations, gender identities, and gender expressions (SOGIE).
 The QIC-LGBTQ2S is led by the Institute for Innovation & Implementation at the University of Maryland School of Social Work in Baltimore along with participating core partners: Human Service Collaborative; Judge Baker Children’s Center; and Youth M.O.V.E.
 National:https://qiclgbtq2s.org/about-the-qic/